'Next Generation' Television Arrives In Cincinnati Sept. 14

 WSTR-TV's My Network TV on 64.1 will become a multicast channel on WLWT-TV; the TBD network on 64.4 will move to WXIX-TV's Channel 19.7.
 But they will continue to show up on HDTV sets as their current Channel 64 designations.

-Three manufacturers – Sony, Samsung and LG Electronics – are leading the way on NextGenTV.
+Three manufacturers – Sony, Samsun and LG Electronics – are leading the way on NextGenTV.
 Find more information at watchnextgnetv.

 The NextGenTV site calls ATSC 3.0 technology "the biggest leap forward in TV in years and combines the benefits of broadcast with broadband TV viewing."
 Like current over-the-air TV broadcasts, "NextGenTV will primarily be a free service for viewers.
 In the future, there may be major events that are available only on a pay-per-view basis," the site says.